Loading NuWatt Energy...

 Yes.
 ConnectedSolutions dispatch events only occur when the grid is operating normally during peak demand.
 During an actual outage, your battery switches to backup mode automatically and powers your home as designed.
 Grid outages and demand response events are mutually exclusive.

-Massachusetts has the highest residential electric rates in the continental US (~$0.33/kWh average).
+Massachusetts has among the highest residential electric rates in the continental US ($0.36–$0.45/kWh depending on your utility).
 With Section 25D expired, your solar system costs more upfront, but the combination of 1:1 net metering, SMART 3.0 payments, ConnectedSolutions revenue, and state tax exemptions still produces a strong financial return.

 If you finance through a PPA or lease, the third-party system owner claims Section 48/48E (still available for projects starting before July 4, 2026) and passes the savings through as a below-retail electricity rate.